Contribute to the Atlas

 3. From the iot-atlas/src directory, run ./make_hugo.sh -d to start in local development mode.

-The first time doing this will locally build the docker container which will take 5-15 minutes.
-After that, the local temporary/hugo-ubuntu will be used to run hugo in a container
+The first time will build the Docker container, which takes about 30 seconds.
+After that, the local temporary/hugo-ubuntu image will be reused.

 1. Verify you can open locally from the URL http://localhost:1313/

-This final step starts a local server on port 1313 serving the rendered content.
+Both options start a local server on port 1313 serving the rendered content.
 Every time you make and save a change, the local server will re-render and trigger your local browser to reload the page.
-If changes are not reflected, enter CTRL+C to stop the process and start ./make_hugo.sh -d again.
-This can help when moving content or working with new directories
+If changes are not reflected, enter CTRL+C to stop the process and restart.

 Validate Content

-Once you are happy with the new content, run ./make_hugo.sh -v, which will validate all the content is properly formatted, and that if you included any hyperlinks that they are valid.
+Once you are happy with the new content, run ./make_hugo.sh -v (from src/), which will validate all the content is properly formatted, and that if you included any hyperlinks that they are valid.
 If errors are returned, correct and re-run.

 When the message ********** Validation completed successfully, is returned, validation is complete.